Restaurant operator Cara says Ontario’s minimum wage hike has been manageable

 Its banners include the Harvey's burger chain, Swiss Chalet and St. Hubert chicken restaurants, and a variety of mid– to higher-end dining establishments such as Kelsey's, East Side Mario's and Milestones.

 The Ontario government's decision to increase its minimum wage on Jan.
-1 to $14 per hour has sparked a debate about whether the hike would be an net benefit for the country's largest provincial economy, given its impact on companies' bottom lines.
+1 to $14 per hour has sparked a debate about whether the hike would be a net benefit for the country's largest provincial economy, given its impact on companies' bottom lines.

 Supporters of the wage hike have argued it could stimulate consumer spending while detractors have warned that it could spur inflation if businesses pass along the costs to consumers and job losses if businesses cut back on labour.